-Reporting of Open Season Results:
+Reporting of Open Season Results

-It is important to keep in mind that major pipeline builders rarely report open season results immediately because the shippers' bids to reserve pipeline capacity almost always include conditions, not unlike the contingencies written into a contract for sale of a home.
+Major pipeline builders rarely report open season results immediately because the shippers' bids to reserve pipeline capacity almost always include conditions, not unlike the contingencies written into a contract for sale of a home.
 Thus, with the close of the open season bidding period at the end of July, follow-up negotiations between the project and shippers are likely to commence to attempt to resolve those contingencies.
 Experts believe shippers may also include in their bids some conditions beyond the control of the Alaska Pipeline Project, such as taxation and resource access issues which cannot be decided by the project.
 Many people expect the shippers to ask for the State's engagement in resolving these issues before they will be able to commit to the project.